Hypario/Router/README.md

 [![Build Status](https://travis-ci.org/Hypario/Router.svg?branch=master)](https://travis-ci.org/Hypario/Router)
 [![Coverage Status](https://coveralls.io/repos/github/Hypario/Router/badge.svg?branch=master)](https://coveralls.io/github/Hypario/Router?branch=master)

-This Router is a project for people who wants to understand how a router works and it can be used to start a project really quickly without using any Framework such as Laravel or Symfony
+This Router is a project for people who want to understand how a router works, and it can be used to start a project really quickly without using any Framework such as Laravel or Symfony

 ## Installation